ikhanhdoit/cloud_engineer/README.md

 - Configure the AWS CLI for your user.
     - Used 'aws configure' in Linux terminal to set it up.
+    - The AWS Access Key ID and AWS Secret Access Key is needed.
+It can be found on IAM user Security Credentials.

 2. Web Hosting Basics:

 - Deploy a EC2 Virtual Machine and host a simple static "Fortune-of-the-Day Coming Soon" web page.
+    - Used Amazon Linux 2 AMI and t2.micro
+    - Also created and/or set up VPC, Public/Private Subnets, associated Route Table, created/attached Internet Gateway, attached Elastic IP, NAT Gateway, Security Groups, NACL.
+    ** Had issues connecting to private subnet via SSH through the NAT

 - Take a snapshot of your VM, delete the VM, and deploy a new one from the snapshot.
 Basically disk backup + disk restore.